kennymc-c/ucr2-integration-requests/README.md

 #### Use case examples

+*Note: Booleans in json data have to written with an upper case first letter (True / False) as they automatically get back converted to a valid lower case json boolean.*

 | Use Case                     | Parameters     | Example                                                      |
 |-----------------------------------|---------------|--------------------------------------------------------------|
 | Temporally use a different timeout and activate fire and forget mode | `timeout` and `ffg`  |  `url="https://httpbin.org/get", timeout=5, ffg=True`  |